epfl-ada/ada-2023-project-laremontada61/docs/index.md

 CALCUL PEARSON CORRELATION

 Based on our findings, the correlation between polarity and numerical ratings appears to be relatively weak.
 This suggests that without considering textual reviews, we overlook significant information.
-We believe that both textual reviews and numerical ratings are crucial for defining the most accurate ranking.
+We believe that both textual reviews, with the sentiment analysis, and numerical ratings are crucial for defining the most accurate ranking.
 Consequently, we plan to devise a formulation where equal importance is attributed to both these features.

 # Sentiment analysis

 ## Polarity map
 bonsoir jzdheghdzj